httpwg/http-extensions/draft-ietf-httpbis-immutable.md

 ## About Intermediaries

-An immutable response has the same semantic meaning for proxy clients as it does for User-Agent based clients and they therefore MAY also presume a conditional revalidation for a response marked immutable would return 304.
-A proxy client who uses immutable to anticipate a 304 response may choose whether to reply with a 304 or 200 to its requesting client.
+An immutable response has the same semantic meaning whe received by proxy clients as it does when received by User-Agent based clients.
+Therefore proxies SHOULD skip conditionally revalidating fresh responses containing the immutable extension unless there is a signal from the client that a validation is necessary (e.g. a no-cache Cache-Control request directive).

+A proxy that uses immutable to bypass a conditional revalidation may choose whether to reply with a 304 or 200 to its requesting client based on the request headers the proxy received.

 ## Example